 Even so, creating engaging content is only the first step to your link building campaign.
 Next, you would want to reach out to others who may be willing to link to your blog post and help give you a boost.
 In this example, fashion bloggers may be a good source of referral links, so a cursory search of fashion or shoe bloggers online and on Twitter and Instagram should garner you some solid candidates.
 Once you’ve created a list of potential referral sources, the hard part comes — making the ask.
 Reaching out to these bloggers and pitching them on why they should link to your website can be daunting, but is well worth the time and effort it takes.
 Best of all, once you’ve received one “yes,” it’s easier to point to that example as further proof that your next blogger should consider linking to you, too.

 A link building campaign works because of quality; not because of quantity.
 Having multiple backlinks from reputable, well-performing websites is going to go a long way in terms of driving traffic to your website.
-If you are looking for more detailed information about your webpage’s backlinks, or are interested in getting help with content generation, a company like Link Graph can help.
+If you are looking for more detailed information about your webpage’s backlinks, or are interested in getting help with content generation.
 Businesses like these offer targeted content creation that can lead to substantial results in your page ranking and search engine results.
 They also help you negotiate the task of finding quality candidates to house your links, as they often have a cache of high-ranking, authoritative websites.

 Link building and search engine optimization can sound like complicated tasks, but with some careful planning, it is easy to make an impact on your website’s search page ranking.
 Taking the time to create well-crafted, appealing content and finding the right channels to link to that content will go a long way in improving your web traffic.
 Plus, with businesses ready to assist you if you have questions, there’s no excuse not to begin your next link building campaign!